laynegt/lyle-overbay/README.md

 * `width`
 * `height`
-* `closeOnOutsideClick` - close the overlay when a place outside the content is clicked
+* `closeOnOutsideClick` - close the overlay when outside the content is clicked (default is `true`)
-* `closeOnInsideClick` - close the overlay when the content within is clicked
+* `closeOnInsideClick` - close the overlay when the content within is clicked (default is `false`)
-* `loadingMessage` - if the content is an image URL, the message to show while the image is loading
+* `loadingMessage` - if the content is an image URL, a message to show while the image is loading

 ### Closing the overlay ###

-An overlay can be closed by calling `overlay.close()`.
+An overlay can be closed by calling `close()` on it.
 Only one overlay can be open at a time.

 ## Browser Compatibility ##